jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The ant always falls over on its right side when intoxicated.
+⚡<!-- FUNFACT --> Fun fact: A signature is called a John Hancock because he signed the Declaration of Independence.
+Only 2 people signed the declaration of independence on July 4.
+The Last person signed 2 years later.

 </div>